 After a 15 minute detour, we found ourselves near a hiking

 trail on a large rock-face with Indian wall paintings and dinosaur tracks fossilized in the rocks.
 Ryan and Joe, our group ninjas, quickly scaled the rocky trail as the rest of us followed behind.
 From up high, we had an amazing view of the Colorado River and nearby mountains.
-Taking advantage of the Kodak Moment™, the seven of us pulled out cameras and began photographing everything in sight, like any good tourist would.
+Taking advantage of the Kodak Moment™, the seven of us pulled out cameras and began photographing everything in

 Ready for dinner, we returned to the Plateau Restoration home base, and later walked to Milts for milkshakes and banana splits in order to make up for all those pesky calories we'd burned throughout the day (we didn't want to be too healthy).